What Is My VantageScore?

 The VantageScore was created by the three major credit bureaus — Experian, Equifax and TransUnion — to offer consumers and lenders an alternative to the FICO Score.
 FICO is still the dominant player in the industry, used by most lenders to make decisions about borrowers.

-Credit-scoring companies periodically roll out different scoring editions with different capabilities.
+Credit-scoring companies periodically roll out different scoring models with different capabilities.
 For example, FICO Score 10 and FICO Score 10 T comprise the FICO Score model’s latest update.
 However, there are other FICO credit score versions that may be used for credit card approvals, auto lending and mortgage lending.

-VantageScore vs. FICO: How they compare
+VantageScore vs. FICO Score: How they compare

-Today, VantageScore and FICO both use the same scoring range — 300 to 850, with 850 being the best possible score.
+Today, VantageScore and FICO Score both use the same scoring range — 300 to 850, with 850 being the best possible score.
 Earlier versions of VantageScore used a range of 501 to 990, but it was later changed to avoid confusion among consumers.

 Another similarity is that both companies use weighted models to calculate your score from factors such as your payment history, length of credit history, credit mix, overall debt and credit utilization ratio.